Communicative Artificial Intelligence (ComAI) – The Automation of Societal Communication

 ComAI is increasingly presented as a solution to the care needs of an ageing population, particularly in the face of reduced funding for healthcare systems and a shortage of healthcare professionals.
 These technologies are also promoted as tools for “healthy ageing”, a policy objective aimed at enhancing the wellbeing of older adults.
 Within this framework, (…)

 In education, particularly in higher education, technologies have a long history of improving learning and teaching.
 Most recently GPT-4 and other LLMs are seen both in media discourses and in politics as a “game changer”, confronting higher education with societal expectations and fears.
-In the light of this, P10 will address how learning and teaching (…)
+In the light of this, the project will address how learning and (…)

 The ComAI Research Space as part of the Coordination Project serves to coordinate the parts of the data collection that are carried out jointly to make data available to the projects and to create an open repository.
 Its focus is to investigate media and communication technologies of communicative AI in the process of their emergence. (…)